MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

           \[OrganizationId \<String\>\]:
           \[Owners \<IMicrosoftGraphDirectoryObject\[\]\>\]: The owners of the group who can be users or service principals.
 Nullable.
-If this property is not specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
+If this property isn't specified when creating a Microsoft 365 group, the calling user is automatically assigned as the group owner.
 Supports $filter (/$count eq 0, /$count ne 0, /$count eq 1, /$count ne 1); Supports $expand including nested $select.
 For example, /groups?$filter=startsWith(displayName,'Role')&$select=id,displayName&$expand=owners($select=id,userPrincipalName,displayName).
-          \[PermissionGrants \<IMicrosoftGraphResourceSpecificPermissionGrant\[\]\>\]: The permissions that have been granted for a group to a specific application.
+          \[PermissionGrants \<IMicrosoftGraphResourceSpecificPermissionGrant\[\]\>\]: The permissions granted for a group to a specific application.
 Supports $expand.
           \[Photo \<IMicrosoftGraphProfilePhoto\>\]: profilePhoto
           \[Photos \<IMicrosoftGraphProfilePhoto\[\]\>\]: The profile photos owned by the group.